aceeric/nbodygo/README.md

 engage/disengage keyboard

 TODO

 body
- - result queue holder
- - computation runner
+- g3napp

 sim
- - main
+- main -- dummy up and test a few bodies
 - nbodysim
 - simgen (only one sim for starters)